oscar-king/A-Decentralised-Digital-Identity-Architecture/readme.md

 1. Ensure you are in the project's root directory.
 2. Run the following `docker load --input code_base.tar.gz`

-### Sockets
+## Sockets
-The default configuration for the project is to have docker compose deploy all the containers locally on `localhost`.
+The default configuration for the project is to have docker compose deploy all the containers locally on `localhost/0.0.0.0`.
 Additionally the endpoints for the specific entities are as follows:

 |           Entity        | Directory Name  |      Port     |
 | ------------------------|:---------------:|:-------------:|